 College Physics is written for a one-year course in introductory physics usually taken by students majoring in biology, the health professions, or other disciplines, including environmental, earth, and social sciences, and technical fields such as architecture.
 The mathematical techniques used in this book include algebra, geometry, and trigonometry, but not calculus.
 Drawing on positive feedback from users of the tenth edition, analytics gathered from both professors and students, as well as reviewers' suggestions, we have refined the text to better meet the needs of students and teachers.
-In addition, the text now has a fully-integrated learning path in MindTap.
+In addition, the text's content is now available on the WebAssign online learning platform.